Student Health, Wellness, Safety & Academic Resources

 Peer Advocate Liaison Program (PAL)

 The Peer Advocate Liaison Program (PAL) helps students access resources when they are experiencing personal or academic difficulties.
 PALs are classmates who have been educated about available on- and off-campus resources, and they can assist their peers in contacting these resources.
 If you are having academic problems or problems with depression, alcohol, drugs, or relationships and want to learn more about available resources, contact your student PAL representative.
 For a list of these representatives, contact your Student Affairs office or look for PAL singage within your School.
 Click here for more information about the PAL program.

 Psychological Services Center

 Located on the Baton Rouge campus, the facility offers diagnostic and outpatient therapeutic psychological services, as well as psychological testing to determine the presence of an attention, learning, or psychological disorder.
-Evaluations are offered for a flat fee of $325 and performed by Clinical Psychology doctoral students who are closely supervised by LSU faculty.
+Evaluations are offered for a flat fee and are performed by Clinical Psychology doctoral students who are closely supervised by LSU faculty.
 For more information call (225) 578-1494.

 Student Affairs Personnel